kashishshah07/xbee_c_library/README.md

 # XBee C Library

 ## Overview
-This library provides a framework for interfacing with XBee modules using an API that abstracts AT commands and API frames.
+This library provides a framework for interfacing with XBee modules using an XBee API that abstracts AT commands and API frames.
 It supports multiple platforms including Unix, STM32, RP2350, and EFM32.

 ## Library Structure
-- **src**: Contains the core source files implementing XBee APIs.
+- **src**: Contains the core source files implementing XBee classes and APIs.
 - **include**: Contains header files exposing the library's API.
 - **examples**: Contains example implementations for various platforms.
 - **test**: Contains unit tests for validating the functionality of the library.